 Ron Bridgewater began his professional career in 1972 with a State Department tour of Japan, Europe, the Soviet Union, and the United States in the Thad Jones/Mel Lewis Jazz Orchestra.
 After three years with the band and several recordings, he appeared as a regular member of ensembles led by such jazz greats as Max Roach, McCoy Tyner and Horace Silver.
 Along with his brother, trumpeter Cecil Bridgewater, Ron led a group known as the Bridgewater Brothers which recorded two albums and toured the United States and Japan.
 He also toured with jazz great Cab Calloway.

-Mr. Bridgewater was also frequently on call for Broadway shows such as Ain't Misbehavin', Sophisticated Ladies, and Lena Horne - The Lady and Her Music, for which he was also assistant musical director.
+Prof. Bridgewater was also frequently on call for Broadway shows such as Ain't Misbehavin', Sophisticated Ladies, and Lena Horne - The Lady and Her Music, for which he was also assistant musical director.
 For more than 20 years, Bridgewater was a mainstay on the New York music scene, where he taught in Billy Taylor's Jazzmobile Workshop and freelanced.